 The penalties for intoxicated driving increase significantly with each subsequent offense.
 A third or subsequent DWI could lead to a felony conviction and a state prison sentence.

 * An IID requires you to blow into a built-in breath test machine and will not allow you to start your car if your blood alcohol levels are too high.

 intoxicated driving charges in Texas can also be aggravated by certain circumstances.
 If you had a child under 15 years old in the vehicle, then you could face a $10,000 fine, a 2-year jail sentence, and 180 days of license suspension.
 If someone is injured or killed in a DWI accident that you caused while driving drunk, then you could face charges of intoxication assault or intoxication manslaughter.

 Do not take chances with your freedom.
 If convicted of DWI, you could go to jail and have to pay some steep fines.
-By speaking with Allen DWI lawyer Kyle Shaw today, you will have a higher chance of getting your sentence reduced or your charges dropped altogether.
+By speaking with Collin County DWI lawyer Kyle Shaw today, you will have a higher chance of getting your sentence reduced or your charges dropped altogether.
 The Law Offices of Kyle K. Shaw has the answers, support, and legal representation that you need, no matter how many DWI charges you have on your record.